chetnashah/algonotes/AdhocPatterns/ParenthesesProblems/RangeQueryForValidParentheses.md

 If you see above substring, the counter is same, but string inside it is ")(", even though counts around string is same = 2.

+Improvement idea on this:
+no decreasing values between the endpoint counters. only increasing counter values between endpoint counters.